Yaarn/yaarn.github.io/pages/agency/using-yaarn/index.md

 ---
 layout: default
-title: Using Yaarn
+title: Using Pressto
 parent: Agency Documentation
 has_children: true
 nav_order: 3
-permalink: /agency/using-yaarn/
+permalink: /agency/using-pressto/
 ---

-# Using Yaarn
+# Using Pressto

-This section covers all the core features and functionality of Yaarn, helping you make the most of your PR management platform.
+This section covers all the core features and functionality of Pressto, helping you make the most of your PR management platform.

 ## Core Features